General Data Protection Regulations Policy

 Subject access requests

-All individuals who are the subject of personal data held by Skratch AV Limited are entitled to:
+All individuals who are the subject of personal data held by Skratch Enterprises Limited are entitled to:

 - Ask what information the company holds about them and why.